Skip to content

 • Compiles a crate without verifying svsm crate using verus compilation:

-svsm_lib_VERUS_ARGS="--no-verify" cargo verify
+cargo verify -- --no-verify

 • Compiles a crate while only verifying address module in svsm crate: